Opel Corsa: Powertrain

 The Corsa F supermini marks the arrival of new petrol and diesel engines as well as an all-electric Corsa-e into the range.
 Two petrol engines and one diesel engine are available, starting with the 1.2-litre three-cylinder engine that produces 75 bhp and comes with a five-speed manual gearbox as standard.
-Sitting above is a three-cylinder 1.2-litre turbo PureTech engine which is shared with Peugeot and Citroen models and produces 99 bhp and 205 Nm of torque.
+Sitting above is a three-cylinder 1.2-litre turbo PureTech engine which is shared with Peugeot and Citroën models and produces 99 bhp and 205 Nm of torque.
 It comes with a six-speed manual or eight-speed automatic gearbox option.
-The diesel engine is a BlueHDi 1.5-litre four-cylinder diesel, producing 99 bhp and 250 Nm of torque.
+The diesel engine is a BlueHDi 1.5-litre four-cylinder diesel, producing 99 PS and 250 Nm of torque.

 Weight of the car is also improved, with lightweight underpinnings, redesigned bodyshell and new aluminium engines which Opel claims 10 percent of kerb weight have been reduced across the range and will have a good balance between sportiness and comfort.
 The body is constructed from a range of high-strength steels, saving a total of 40 kg over the seventh-generation model.
 A new aluminium bonnet will also replace the previous generation's steel unit, saving a further 2.4 kg.
 However, the Corsa is slightly larger than its predecessor, with a larger body and longer wheelbase to allocate more interior and boot space.

 Opel's latest range of aluminium three-cylinder petrol and diesel engines are projected to save around 15 kg over the predecessor four-cylinder units.
 10 kg has been reduced off the seats, losing 5.5 kg at the front and 4.5 kg at the rear, totalling around 108 kg of weight reduction.

 In June 2019 it was revealed that first deliveries were scheduled to start in April 2020, while the pure-electric model was planned to follow at a time that has not yet been announced.